-Another example of customized solution is the Sensium TZ1030 sensor interface illustrated in Figure 85.19a [62].
-The Sensium TZ1030 sensor interface was developed by Toumaz Technology Limited Company for operation in the following bands: 863-870 MHz in Europe and 902-928 MHz in the United States.
+Another example of a customized solution is the Sensium TZ1030 sensor interface shown in Figure 6.19a [62].
+The Sensium TZ1030 sensor interface was developed by Toumaz Technology Limited for operation in the following bands: 863-870 and 902-928 MHz in Europe and the United States, respectively.
 Internally, the TZ1030 is composed of analog and digital electronics for interfacing and calibrating the sensors.
 The sensors are external to the TZ1030 and can attach directly to it.
-An RF transceiver, an 8051 compatible microcontroller, RAM, and flash memories are also provided and make the TZ1030 a compact solution for an easy placement on the subject's body.
+An RF transceiver, an 8051-compatible microcontroller, RAM, and flash memories are also provided and make the TZ1030 a compact solution for an easy placement on the subject's body.
 The control software contains procedures for local processing of the information, in order to reduce the amount of information and the total transmission times.
-These features make the TZ1030 a low power consumption solution.
-Together with an appropriate external sensor, the TZ1030 is ready for acquiring electrocardiograms (ECGs), temperature, glucose levels, and oxygen levels in the blood.
-Figure 85.19b illustrates a possible architecture for rapid development of wireless body area networks (BANs), offering the possibility.
+These features make the TZ1030 a low-power consumption solution.
+Together with an appropriate external sensor, the TZ1030 is ready for acquiring ECGs, temperature, glucose levels, and oxygen levels in the blood.
+Figure 6.19b shows a possible architecture for rapid development of wireless BANs.